oguzy/ovizart/README.md

 * Run the buildout command to initialize and install the requirements

-This will download the required thir party python bindings, put the eggs in the directories.
+This will download the required third party python bindings, put the eggs in the directories.

 	$ python bootstrap.py